-5. DIRECTIVE
+5. Directive

 - 5.1.
-Participants involved in the collection of payment instructions in the EDO environment are directed to: - 5.1.1. design, develop and fully implement the payment system infrastructure to facilitate the collection of randomised early debit orders through AC in the early processing window, by 31 October 2019 (Implementation Date); - 5.1.2. maintain the stability of the existing systems and minimise operational risk throughout the migration period to AC; - 5.1.3. reach full implementation of AC through a phased approach and within the delivery dates prescribed in the SARB approved Implementation Plan referred to in 5.2 below; - 5.1.4. report progress on implementation of AC as and when requested by SARB in terms of section 10 of the NPS Act; - 5.1.5. comply with the applicable regulatory requirements, including the rules, compliance and enforcement framework set by PASA in respect of AC; - 5.1.6. fully implement AC under the EDO PCH PG as the only PCH to initiate new debit order instructions in the early processing window by 31 January 2019; - 5.1.7. not allow any new, extended or renegotiated AEDO or NAEDO collection agreements to be concluded after 31 January 2019, subject to 5.1.8 below; and - 5.1.8. continue to process existing early debit orders where the contractual term exceeds the cut-off date of 31 January 2019 until the Implementation Date of 31 October 2019 (in the AEDO and NAEDO PCHs according to the current processing arrangements and rules).
-These contracts shall be migrated to AC on or before the Implementation Date. - 5.2.
-PASA must prepare the AC implementation plan (Implementation Plan) with phases and timelines for approval by the SARB, monitor compliance with the Implementation Plan by the participants and take appropriate (and where required) maximum enforcement action through an appropriate compliance and enforcement framework.
-Such compliance framework must include an escalating mechanism for each milestone missed. - 5.3.
-PASA must continue to improve the safety and efficiency of debit orders, including the introduction of measures to address risk emanating from debit order abuse. - 5.4.
-PASA through the EDO PCH PG must make provision for AC including the participation criteria, in the relevant PASA regulatory framework and rules.
+Participants involved in the collection of payment instructions in the EDO environment are directed to: - 5.1.1. design, develop and fully implement the payment system infrastructure to facilitate the collection of randomised early debit orders through AC in the early processing window, by the Implementation Date; - 5.1.2. maintain the stability of the existing systems and minimise operational risk throughout the migration period to full AC implementation; - 5.1.3. reach full implementation of AC through a phased approach and within the delivery dates prescribed in the SARB approved Implementation Plan referred to in 5.2 below; - 5.1.4. report progress on implementation of AC as and when requested by SARB in terms of section 10 of the NPS Act; - 5.1.5. comply with the applicable regulatory requirements, including the rules, compliance and enforcement framework set by PASA in respect of AC; - 5.1.6. subject to 5.1.8, continue to process AEDO and NAEDO payment instructions where the contractual term exceeds the Implementation Date until the Sunset Date.
+These contracts shall be migrated to AC on or before the Sunset Date; - 5.1.7. not allow any new, extended or re-negotiated AEDO or NAEDO collection agreements to be concluded from 1 May 2020; - 5.1.8. from 1 November 2019 until the Sunset Date, proceed to process AEDO and NAEDO payment instructions in the early window subject to AC debit orders and AEDO payment instructions being given priority over NAEDO payment instructions; and - 5.1.9. phase-out AEDO and NAEDO payment instructions from 1 May 2020 until the Sunset Date. - 5.2.
+PASA, supported by all industry participants must prepare the AC implementation plan (Implementation Plan) with phases and timelines for approval by the SARB, monitor compliance with the Implementation Plan by the participants and take appropriate (and where required) maximum enforcement action through an appropriate compliance and enforcement framework.
+Such compliance framework must include an escalating mechanism for each milestone missed.

+- 5.3.
+PASA, supported by all industry participants must continue to improve the safety and efficiency of debit orders, including the introduction of measures to address risk emanating from debit order abuse. - 5.4.
+PASA must make provision for AC, including the participation criteria, in the relevant PASA regulatory framework and rules.

-6. CONCLUSION
+6. Conclusion